 Attenuation is significantly higher in the PVC compared to the glass beads.
 The decay rate is over twice as great for the PVC.
 Even though the attenuation in the glass particles is low compared to the PVC, it is still quite high in an absolute sense.
 It was experimentally observed that a pulse in 3 mm glass particles is completely attenuated at a distance of 420 mm from the piston.
-One advantage of the high attenuation is the reduced possibility of wave reflections interfering with the measurements.
-Even in the smaller box with the glass particles, all of the wave energy is dissipated before a wave can return to the transducer after being reflected from the wall opposite the piston.
+One

 Figure 4.2: Pressure amplitude ratio decay with increased distance between the transducers.
-The near transducer, with pressure amplitude a_1 , is fixed at 50 mm from the piston while the far transducer is moved.
-Results for both 3 mm glass beads (\circ) and PVC cylinders (\Box) are shown.
+The near transducer, with pressure amplitude $a_1$ , is fixed at 50 mm from the piston while the far transducer is moved.
+Results for both 3 mm glass beads ( $\circ$ ) and PVC cylinders ( $\Box$ ) are shown.
 Each point is the mean of several points.
 Error bars show the standard deviation of the measurements.